pauliev/pauliev.github.io/_posts/2021-03-31-dev-test-prod-lifecycle-powerbi-dataflows.md

 The following power query function (`pbi_GetDataflow`) needs to be used to access dataflows.
 You pass the workspace (`ws`), the dataflow (`df`), and the entity (`e`) you want to load.
 The function will use the value selected y the `pbi_TargetEnvironment`.

-> NOTE: You may need to _Refesh Preview_ if the dataflow is new.
+> NOTE: You may need to _Refresh Preview_ if the dataflow is new.

 ```plaintext
 {% raw %}let